cfrm17/AssetsHedge/README.md

 # FX Asset sHedge

 The FX assets hedge model is employed to conduct the hedge effectiveness test for the foreign currency denominated floating rate LIBOR assets using CAD funding.
-The hedging derivative is a cross currency interest rate swap.
+The hedging derivative is a cross currency interest rate swap or accumulator swap (https://finpricing.com/lib/FxAccumulator.html).
 The hedging is designated as the Cash Flow Hedging in which both interest rate risk and foreign exchange risk are hedged.

 A hypothetical cross currency interest rate swap (XCIRS), with the floating leg terms matching the critical terms of the hedged FC floating rate assets, is used as the proxy measure.
 The actual hedging derivative is another XCIRS.
 Specifically, the trade, upon which the model is intended to target, is substituted by a cross currency swap, which is hedged by another XCIRS.